Russians Take Control of Chernobyl Nuclear Power Plant

 Ukrainian presidential cabinet adviser Mykhailo Podolyak said on Thursday that Russian armed forces had taken control of the Chernobyl nuclear plant near the ghost town of Pripyat.

-Podolyak was unable to say whether the facility, filled with radioactive material, is safe after a clash between Russian and Ukrainian soldiers.
-The adviser also called Russia’s action “completely meaningless”.
+Podolyak was unable to inform whether the facility, filled with radioactive material, is safe after clash between Russian and Ukrainian military.
+The counselor also classified the action of Russia as “completely meaningless”.

 “It is impossible to say that the Chernobyl nuclear power plant is safe after a completely senseless attack by the Russians,” Podolyak said, according to Reuters.